-Chimes consist of a pushbutton, a chime (sound device) and a transformer (changes the voltage from 120 volts to 16 volts).
+Chimes consist of a pushbutton, a chime (sound device), and a transformer (which changes the voltage from 120 volts to 16 volts).

 - There needs to be at least 18 gauge wiring in the existing home for the new chime to work.
 (The smaller the number gauge of wire, the bigger the wire.)